 Furthermore, a benefit unique to the RBC Avion Visa Infinite Privilege and the RBC Avion Visa Infinite Business is the ability to apply your points directly to a business class or First Class flight at a fixed rate of 2 cents per point.

-Your RBC Rewards points never expire for as long as you’re a cardholder.
+Your RBC Avion points never expire for as long as you’re a cardholder.
 If you cancel or switch to a different RBC product, you have 90 days to redeem your Avion points before they go away.

 Perks & Benefits